 Babies can’t regulate their body temperatures very well, so it’s super important to keep your little one comfortably warm and dry.
 A warm and dry baby is a happy and restful baby, and all it takes is some strategic layering.

-For evenings, a wearable sleeping bag served as a quick outerlayer and this one from Baby Deedee is our favorite for durability and warmth.
+For evenings, a wearable sleeping bag served as a quick outerlayer and this quilted winter-weight Sleep Nest from Baby Deedee is our favorite for durability and warmth.
 We sized up so Gemma could get a few seasons out of it, and since we didn’t intend for her to sleep in it, the fit was adequate.

-At bedtime, we layered her in lightweight footed pajamas and a microfleece sleep sack with a hat.
+At bedtime, we layered Gemma in lightweight footed pajamas and a microfleece sleep sack with a hat.
 We tucked her under the sleeping bag with us and she was good to go.
-Throughout the night I’d check her neck and she’d be just right — not too hot, not too cool.
+Throughout the night I’d check her neck and she’d be just right—not too hot, not too cool.

 Here’s an in-depth guide I wrote on how to dress infants and toddlers for cold weather.